johnokwajebi/helm-chart-k8s/README.md

 - Configmaps which contains the configurations for both deployments

 - Ingress which sends request to only bfa1.
-This can be updated to send request to the bfa2 by disabling ingress in bfa1 and enabling ingress in bfa by running `helm upgrade bfa bfa -f ./bfa/values.yaml`
+This can be updated to send request to the bfa2 by disabling ingress in bfa1 and enabling ingress in bfa in the `.bigfastapi/bfa/values.yaml` file.
+Run `helm upgrade bfa bfa -f ./bfa/values.yaml` in the bigfastapi folder to update the changes.

 - Cronjob, which is executed once a day (the image is the same as in the deployments, but with the cronjob parameter)

 # Running the Helm Chart

 - There's a bash script `deploy.sh` to automate the build of the docker image and deploys the helm chart.
+- The chart values and template can be found in `./bigfastapi/bfa`

 # Documentation